-Degree programmes in Geography are flexible, allowing you to explore a broad range of geographical topics, or to focus on particular areas of interest.
+Our degree courses in Geography are flexible, allowing you to explore a broad range of geographical topics, and to focus on particular areas of interest.

 The Department of Geography is a friendly and lively place to work and study, and is one of the leading departments in the UK for teaching, academic support and research.

 We offer you the chance to experience and learn about different aspects of Geography in both the UK and overseas.
-We do this through a range of department-based teaching methods, the use of state-of-the-art laboratory facilities for both physical and human geography, and field training.
+We do this through a range of department-based teaching methods, the use of state-of-the-art laboratory facilities for both physical and human geography, and through exciting and varied field training.

-As well as the academic programme, the student-run Geography Society organises regular events.
+Beyond your academic programme, our student-run Geography Society organises regular events and trips that really bring together our close, international community.
 It has been recognised by the Students' Union as the ‘Most Sociable Society’.

-The undergraduate programme is structured through a system of ‘course units’, with students taking four units in each of the three years.
-The individual units comprise a range of teaching methods, including lectures, seminars, tutorials, fieldwork and practicals.
+Each undergraduate degree is structured through a system of ‘course modules’, with students taking four modules in each of the three years.
+The individual modules comprise a range of teaching methods, including lectures, seminars, tutorials, fieldwork and practicals.

 This diversity of teaching underlies the ethos of the department to teach students to ‘do’ geography as well as learning it.
-Key features of the undergraduate programme are:
+Key features of the undergraduate degree are:

 - The ability to choose second and third year courses.

-- The ability to choose courses in other departments in the second and third years, subject to availability and requirements.
+- The ability to choose modules in other departments in the second and third years, subject to availability and requirements.

 - All second and third-year courses count towards your degree.